NataliaLKB/learn-git-basics/README.md

 git push origin update-cheatsheet
 ```

+When you pull or push you you are usually referring to your remote repo, or origin.
+In the example of `git push origin <branch name>` you are pushing your local changes to a remote branch that you are specifying.
+It is best practise, and makes things much simpler if you use the same name for your remote branch, as your local one.

 Go to your browser and open up this repository in github.
 Press the branches button

 ![branches button in gitub](./img/github-branch.png)